CamDavidsonPilon/StartupFiles/README.md

 My startup scripts are focused on data analysis and prototyping enviroments, as this is my primary purpose for using Python and IPython.
 I have lots of examples in the `startup` folder that can be used as ag starting place for other IPython workflows.

+There is a `requirements.txt` file because some of my imports are external libraries.

 #### Installation